pkp/texture/README.md

 * Click the `forward arrow` button to edit the file.
 * Click `Edit with Texture`, to edit the XML files.

-Note: Currently texture may not support all the JATS tags, but it is constantly developped to support newer tags in the [JATS](https://jats.nlm.nih.gov/archiving/1.1/) standard.
+Note: Currently texture may not support all the tags in the [JATS](https://jats.nlm.nih.gov/archiving/1.1/) XML standard, but it is constantly developped to support newer tags in the [JATS](https://jats.nlm.nih.gov/archiving/1.1/) standard.

 ## Issues